The density distribution and physical origins of intermittency in supersonic, highly magnetised turbulence with diverse modes of driving: The physics of low- intermittency

 To analyse the real-space intermittent structure we take pencil beams (1D slices) in the $\ell_{\perp}$ and $\ell_{\parallel}$ directions to examine examples of the frozen-in-time local dynamics along each direction.
 In Figure~\ref{fig:shocks} we show pencil beams for the logarithmic density (blue), kinetic turbulent velocity, $\delta v$, (red, solid, dashed) and Alfv\'en turbulent velocity, $\delta v_{\rm A} = |\delta\vecB{B}|/\sqrt{4\pi\rho}$ (red, dot-dashed) profiles.
-To make sure the beams we plot are representative of the average, typical dynamics we check the other $1024$ possible pencil beams and find that these represent that average dynamics in the \texttt{M2MA01} simulation faithfully (i.e., they are not outliers or peculiar in any way).
+To make sure the beams we plot are representative of the average, typical dynamics we check the other $1024$ possible pencil beams and find that these represent that average dynamics in the \texttt{M2MA01} simulation\footnote{See Figure~\ref{fig:3d_M2MA01}.} faithfully (i.e., they are not outliers or peculiar; see the extra 98 random pencil beams in Appendix~\ref{app:random_pencils}).
 The left panel illustrates a beam along $\Bo$ (magnetic field direction is indicated in the top, left) and the right panel, across.
 To help the reader contextualise the pencil beams, in Figure~\ref{fig:2D_pencil_beam_positions} we indicate the positions of each of the pencil beams in the frame of a 2D logarithmic density slice.
 The vertical dashed line shows the position in the left panel of Figure~\ref{fig:shocks} and horizontal in the right panel.